CumulusNetworks/docs/content/cumulus-netq-32/Provision-Network-and-Devices/Switch-Lifecycle-Management/NetQ-Agent-Upgrade-LCM.md

 ## Analyze the NetQ Agent Upgrade Results

-After starting the upgrade you can monitor the progress in the NetQ UI or the NetQ CLI.
+After starting the upgrade you can monitor the progress in the NetQ UI.

-{{< tabs "TabID157" >}}

-{{< tab "NetQ UI" >}}

 Progress can be monitored from the preview page or the Upgrade History page.

 From the preview page, a green circle with rotating arrows is shown on each switch as it is working.
 Alternately, you can close the detail of the job and see a summary of all current and past upgrade jobs on the NetQ Install and Upgrade History page.
 The job started most recently is shown at the top, and the data is refreshed periodically.